ffi-cross/js-ffi-cross/docs/ref.md

 ref.writeObject(buf, 0, { foo: 'bar' });
 ```

-### ref.writePointer(Buffer buffer, Number offset, Buffer pointer)
+### ref.writePointer(Buffer buffer, Buffer pointer, Number offset)

 * buffer - A Buffer instance to write _pointer to.
+* pointer - The Buffer instance whose memory address will be written to _buffer_.
 * offset - The offset on the Buffer to start writing at.
-* pointer - The Buffer instance whose memory address will be written to _buffer_.

 Writes the memory address of _pointer_ to _buffer_ at the specified _offset_.